 Curl up with a good winter’s read.
 There are plenty of good books to choose from at your local library or bring the kids to the bookshop to choose from some of the books on special offer.

-You Might Also Enjoy 100 Best Bedtime Stories Ever
+You Might Also Enjoy The 100 Best Ever Bedtime Stories For Kids Recommended By Parents

-The thought of venturing outdoors on a bad winter’s day might make you shudder so stay indoors and root out old photos and photobooks.
+The thought of venturing outdoors on a bad winter’s day might make you shudder, so stay indoors and root out old photos and photobooks.
 Your children will love leafing through them especially if you have ones of yourself when you were their age.
-Compare your baby photos to theirs and laugh at the fashion styles when you were young.
+Compare your baby photos to theirs and laugh at the fashion styles that were all the rage when you were young.

 #48.
 Game Time

-What you want to do is just paint the tips of the pine cones in various colours.
-They will look pretty as a garland along your fireplace, or placed in a vase, or tied together with string to adorn the walls.
+Get the paints out and add some colour to the tips of the pine cones.
+They will look pretty as a garland along your fireplace or placed in a vase.
+You could also tie them together with string to adorn the walls, or make pine cone crafts your kids will love.

 #50.
 Decorate Old Jam Jars